vhbit/capnproto-rust/_posts/2014-06-01-libserialize-traits.md

-The main problem with both of these hybrid approaches is that they add an encode/decode step, thus taking away the main selling point of Cap'n Proto.
+The main problem with both of these hybrid approaches is that they add an encode/decode step, thus negating a major selling point of Cap'n Proto.